Cocker Spaniel training and dog behaviour very often go hand in hand.

 Once learned, these commands must be practised daily and in different situations and environments to help strengthen his training.

-Each time you give your puppy a command, and he responds, you're strengthening that command.
-You won't even need to ask him!
-Eventually, your dog will automatically sit before he's fed, or his lead is attached to his collar.
+Eventually, you won't even need to ask him; your dog will automatically sit before you feed him or attach his lead to his collar.

-And if you need tips or advice on approaching your puppy's training, just follow either link.
+And if you need tips or advice on the best way to approach your puppy's training, follow either link.
+Just remember, training Cocker Spaniels should be fun for you both.

 Contrary to popular belief, alpha dog training isn't about fear and intimidation.